PaulModaley/Reputation-Experience-Management/README.md

 [Back to top](#table-of-contents)

-- On desktop view in particular, the YouTube videos appear somewhat larger than would be ideal.
+- On desktop view, the YouTube videos appear somewhat larger than would be ideal.
+This issue remains **unresolved**, however, this is not a significant issue because the larger videos does not diminish the overall user experience.
 - Form inputs were not aligned.
 This has been remedied by adding a width of 100px to the CSS input 'label'.
+This issue has been **resolved**.
+- The div containing the demo button was showing in a contrasting colour which appeared unsightly.
+This was **resolved** by setting the colour to transparent.
+- Using background-image in CSS for the site logo was unreliable and the logo disappeared unexpectedly at times.
+By using the img element in HTML as opposed to background-image in CSS, the issue was **resolved** and the logo now appears consistently at the top of the page.
+- A number of parse errors appeared when running my code through a CSS validator.
+By moving the import function before the first media queries, I **resolved** these parse errors.

 ## 9. Credits
 <a name="credits"></a>